orbingol/NURBS-Python/docs/module_utilities.rst

 Utilities Module
 ^^^^^^^^^^^^^^^^

-:code:`utilities` module contains common helper functions for B-spline and NURBS curve and surface evaluation.
+This module contains common helper functions for B-spline and NURBS curve and surface evaluation.
 In addition, it contains conversion operations related to control points, such as flipping arrays and adding weights.

 .. automodule:: geomdl.utilities